enitihas/gsh/README.md

-## "gsh" SHELL
+## gsh

-This is a "gsh" SHELL to host Systems Practicuum assignment number 2 by group number 9.
+This is a "gsh" SHELL, for Systems Practicuum assignment number 2 by group number 9.
 The Shell supports many major builtins of BASH

 ### Features:
 ------
 1. "cd"

-...Changes the current working directory.
+    Changes the current working directory.

 2. "ls"

-...Prints the files, folders and executables.
+    Prints the files, folders and executables.

 3. "dir"

-...Similar to list command but, prints them in a pretty manner.
+    Similar to list command but, prints them in a pretty manner.

 4. "clr"

-...Clears the gsh screen.
+    Clears the gsh screen.

 5. "pause"

-...Stops the gsh until you press enter.
+    Stops the gsh until you press enter.

 6. "help"

-...Prints the help manual for the shell.
+    Prints the help manual for the shell.

 7. "quit"

-...Quits the gsh
+    Quits the gsh

 8. "echo"

-...Prints the string or variables passed to the echo
+    Prints the string or variables passed to the echo

 9. "environ"

-...Prints all the environment variable
+    Prints all the environment variable

 This Shell also supports creation of independent or background process relative to gsh.
 Autocomplete and Scrolling for commands is also enabled.